Second Chance Dog Rescue

 • Food and shelter

-Our adoption fees range from £375 to £750, depending on the dog’s country of origin, age, whether they have been neutered, and any additional requirements.
-Full fee details are included in the initial adoption pack.
+Our adoption fees range from £395 to £1,220 depending on the dog’s country of origin, age, whether they have been neutered, and any additional requirements.
+For full details of our current adoption fees Please Click Here

 Joining the Second Chance Family